hexbus/Coco3-MPI-GAL/README.md

 3) Coco3-GAL-WinCUPL.PLD - This is the original WinCUPL PLD file that was posted on StackExchange.

-The equations for #1 are as follows:
+The logic for #1 is as follows:

     Inputs: